gatsbyjs/gatsby/docs/docs/sourcing-from-sanity.md

 At this point you can choose to (and probably should) [set up a GraphQL API](https://www.sanity.io/help/graphql-beta) for your Sanity dataset, if you have not done so already.
 This will help the plugin in knowing which types and fields exists, so you can query for them even without them being present in any current documents.

-Go through http://localhost:8000/___graphql after running `gatsby develop` to understand the created data and create a new query and checking available collections and fields by typing `CTRL + SPACE`.
+Go through `http://localhost:8000/___graphql` after running `gatsby develop` to understand the created data.
+Create a new query and check available collections and fields by using the autocomplete (`CTRL + SPACE`).

 ## Options